Your Ultimate Clothing Stain Removal Guide

-Wine and Beer.
-For red wine, you’re supposed to pour boiling water on the stain but obviously not if it might make the colors run.
-Then hand clean it with a mix of cold water and dish soap.
-For white wine, you just have to pour cold water on the stain, and blot it with a rag.
-For beer, hand wash it in 10 parts water and 1 part hydrogen peroxide until you can’t see the stain anymore.
-Then let it air dry.
-Or you can always wet the spot a little with cold water and then pour salt over top.
+If it’s red wine that spilled on your clothes, pour boiling water on the stain.
+Then, hand clean it with a mix of water and dish soap.
+For white wine, pour some cold water on the stain and blot it with a towel.
+If you’ve got beer all over your clothes, wash it by hand in 10 parts water and 1 part hydrogen peroxide until you can’t see the stain anymore and then let it dry.
+Another trick that works really well for red wine or beer stains is to wet the spot a little with cold water and then pour salt over top.
 Put a paper towel on the inside of your shirt and use another paper towel on the outside to blot the wine into the paper towel underneath.
 The salt is amazing at picking out the wine.

-Butter.
-Sprinkle salt on the stain and let it sit for a while.
-Then pretreat it with spot remover or dish soap, and wash it in hot water.
+Salt is amazing when it comes to cleaning stains, and this is true for butter.
+Sprinkle salt on the butter stain and let it sit for a bit.
+After letting it sit, pre-treat the stain with spot remover or dish soap, and then wash it in hot water.

-Cranberry Sauce.
-First you have to rinse it in cold water for about a minute.
-Then soak it for 15 minutes in cold water with a tablespoon of white vinegar and a tablespoon of laundry detergent.
-If it still doesn’t come out, don’t dry it yet.
-First blot it with rubbing alcohol and wash it again.
+The first thing you need to do if you spill cranberry sauce on yourself is to rinse it in cold water for about a minute.
+Next, soak it in cold water that has a tablespoon of white vinegar and a tablespoon of laundry detergent for about 15 minutes.
+If the stain still hasn’t come out, blot it with rubbing alcohol and then wash it again.